lelia-salles/lelia-salles/README.md

 🔄 What’s changing:

 - Refactoring of earlier projects to reflect modern practices and optimizations.
-- Adding new exercises and projects that I have worked on recently.
+- Adding new exercises and projects that I have worked on in the past as well as recently.
 - Improving documentation and code readability.
 *Stay tuned for more updates!*
 </p>